We're doing our part to support conservation around the world — and here at the Zoo!

-The Zoo has had a long-standing cooperative relationship with Tri-State Bird Rescue.
+The Zoo has had a long-standing cooperative relationship with Tri-State Bird Rescue & Research.
 They have always been available to offer medical and nutrition care and advice for both native and non-native birds in our collection.
-In turn, we have been able to give a few of their rescues a home at our Zoo, help with placement of birds at other zoo facilities, purchase difficult to attain feed, and offer freezer space for their large loads of frozen fish.
-Many of our staff volunteer at their facility which has benefited our Zoo in expert bird handling and care.
+In turn, we have been able to give a few of their rescues a home at our Zoo, help with placement of birds at other zoo facilities, purchase difficult to attain feed and supplies and offer freezer space for their large loads of frozen fish.

 The Zoo works closely with and regularly supports the Delaware Wildlife Rehabilitators Association.
 Providing supplies, advice and funding, the Zoo helps this network of local rehabilitators care for sick, injured and abandoned wildlife.

 In 2014, the Brandywine Zoo began a monitoring project for the American kestrel in Delaware.
 This project is hoping to shed light on kestrel breeding and populations in the state in an effort to better understand reasons for their population decline.
 For more information about this project, please visit our American Kestrel Monitoring page.